fortify-presales/IWA/README.md

 CHROME_WEBDRIVER_PATH=C:/tools/webdriver/bin/chromedriver.exe
 ```

+The `SSC_AUTH_TOKEN_BASE64` is the (first) encoded token shown in SSC not the (second) decoded token.
+The `CHROME_WEBDRIVER_PATH`
+should be set to a compatible version for your Chrome browser as downloaded from [here](https://chromedriver.chromium.org/downloads).

 Make sure the application is running and then execute the Python script from your IDE or command line.
 ## Build and Pipeline Integrations

 ### Jenkins